ggokoglann/2023-Year-Of-Swift/README.md

 13.03.2023_ Day 48.
 NSCoding , Storing data with user defaults, today i also added side projects folder. in this folder i am going to upload my side projects that i made myself except the ones in 100 days of swift challenge.

 14.03.2023_ Day 49.
 Codable , using codable json decoder and encoder to reed and store data. and 3 challenges completed.

+15.03.2023_ Day 50.
+Halfway , milestone project 10-12 , table view app that shows photos that user uploaded and user can edit captions.